Begeč

 Begeč (Бегеч) is a suburban settlement of the city of Novi Sad in Serbia.
 It is situated on the river Danube, approximately 15 km west of Novi Sad, on the Bačka Palanka-Novi Sad road.
-According to the 2011 census, the village had a Serb ethnic majority and its population was 3,325.

 Geography

 History

-Begeč was first mentioned in the 16th century and its name is derived from the Ottoman ruling title "beg" (or "bey") and word "eč" (meaning "village"), hence the full meaning of the name would be "the village of the beg".
-In Hungarian, the name was spelt Begecs.
+Begeč was first mentioned in the 16th century and its name is derived from the Ottoman ruling title "beg" (or "bey") and word "eč" (meaning "village"), hence the full meaning of the name would be "the village of the beg.".
 There is a Serbian Orthodox church dating to 1838 in the village.

 Archaeology

 The archeological site of Castellum Onagrinum is located on the left shore of the Danube.
 It includes ruins of a Roman fortress built in the late 3rd century.
 The site is part of the Cultural Heritage of Serbia list, inscribed in 1995.

 Demographics

 Transport

 Begeč is connected to Novi Sad by the public bus line 56, which operates daily and connect Begeč with Futog, Veternik and Novi Sad.
 Begeč is also on the bus route from Bač and Bačka Palanka to Novi Sad.